propan/yaDatePicker/README.md

 Options
 -------

-* inline - a boolean parameter that tells if date picker should be attached or rendered as inline calendar
+* inline - a boolean parameter that tells if datepicker should be attached or rendered as inline calendar

     Default: false